Finite Groebner bases in infinite dimensional polynomial rings and applications: Further Directions

-\begin{ques} Is there a ring $R$ with a $\S_\P$ finite action such that $R$ is a Noetherian $R \ast \S_\P$-module but not a Noetherian $R \ast \Pi$-module? \end{ques}
+\begin{ques} Is there a ring $R$ with a $\S_\P$-finite action such that $R$ is a Noetherian $R \ast \S_\P$-module but not a Noetherian $R \ast \Pi$-module? \end{ques}

 One of the lessons we have learned about proving Noetherianity of $\K[X_{[k] \times \P}]$ as a $\K[X_{[k] \times \P}]\ast \S_\P$-module is that it is not possible to define Gr\"obner bases in this setting.
 This suggests that an approach for computing with ideals that have a natural symmetry group using Gr\"obner bases might not work well if the entire symmetry group is used.
-However, working in a situation where there is a semigroup that has a $P$-order might be natural and useful, and not require the bookkeeping of a full symmetry group.
+However, working with a semigroup that has a $P$-order might be natural and useful, and not require the bookkeeping of a full symmetry group.
 This suggests the following implementation challenge.

 \begin{pr} Develop and implement algorithms for computing with symmetric ideals by using monoids of transformations and $P$-orders. \end{pr}